 Essential oils such as Lavender, Valerian, Patchouli, Sweet Marjoram, Ylang Ylang and Frankincense will all help to promote relaxation and sleep.
 But how do I use them I hear you ask?
 Try putting 5 – 6 drops in an oil burner or diffuser in your bedroom.
 Mix 3 drops of your favourite oil with 15ml of carrier oil and massage into the souls of your feet.
 Or place 3 drops of one of the oils onto a tissue and tuck it under your pillow.
 Experiment with each of these oils to find the blend most relaxing for you.

 2. Try Calming Herbs

 Fresh herbs are also a wonderful, organic way in which to promote a restful nights sleep.
-Chamomile is excellent as an infused tea before bed time.
+Chamomile is excellent as an infused tea before bedtime.
 Fresh Lavender can also be drunk as an infused tea, inhaled as an essential oil, or added to a warm bath.
 Passion Flower is wonderful as a relaxant and effective for insomnia caused by mental worries or nervous exhaustion.
-Consume as a tea before bed time.
+Drink a cup of tea before bedtime.

 3. Keep a Journal

 Many sleep problems are caused by mental worries.
 Switching off at the end of a busy, stressful day tends to be a major problem with so many of us.
 If you’re anything like me, your brain takes longer to switch off than the rest of your body.
 Keeping a journal by your bed can be super effective.
 Performing a “brain dump” at the end of the night will help you mentally.
 All of those important thoughts are now on paper, so you won’t forget them.
 Sleep well, knowing everything you consider important will be there when you wake up!